|Community Gardens and Workshops|

 Click on the links below for grant documents:

-There will be five workshops per year for three years between July 1 and June 30 beginning with July 2013
+There will be five workshops per year for three years beginning in July 2013.

 Workshops will consist of sessions on:

 · Creating sustainable community gardens

 · Training on the provided OrganWise Guys Kits

 · Grant writing and available grants through the TN Lottery for Education: Afterschool Program and other funding sources.